 It was a last-minute decision, really.
 At AIMCO, Ace Hotel and Essex, I did a lot of field work as a project engineer, managing that portion of things and getting experience on the superintendent side of operations.
 But, part of my goal was always to get more experience on the office side with financials, change management, and accounting.
 Between my months in preconstruction after Essex and talking to some of my mentors, it helped me decide to go the project manager route.
 I was able to gain experience in both tracts before making the decision.

 For me it's been extremely beneficial.
 The field experience helped me grasp the concepts I was learning for my degree in construction management and I've been able to better understand both the terminology and also why things are done.
 On top of the on-the-job-training, the help and guidance from coworkers has been great.
-It's a lot to juggle both school and work but I feel like the APE program helped spring-board my career.
+It's a lot to juggle both school and work but I feel like the Assistant PE program helped spring-board my career.

-My advice to any student interested in the APE program is to know that being flexible is key.
+My advice to any student interested in the ASSISTANT PE program is to know that being flexible is key.
 There's a lot to plan and manage between school and work, it definitely isn't always easy but with flexibility and good time management, you can accomplish both.
 My managers and mentors have told me since day one that school and getting my degree takes priority.